doctest/doctest/doc/markdown/readme.md

 - [```main()``` entry point and dealing with shared objects](main.md)
 - [FAQ](faq.md)

 Support the development of the project with donations!
 There is a list of planned features which are all important and big - see the [**roadmap**](roadmap.md).
-I work on this project in my spare time and every cent is a big deal.
+I took a break from working in the industry to make open source software so every cent is a big deal.

 [![Donate to support](https://pledgie.com/campaigns/31280.png)](https://pledgie.com/campaigns/31280)